NEOForCE: Near-Earth Objects' Forecast of Collisional Events: NEOForCE monitoring system

 \subsection{Initial check}

 Instead of running NEOForCE system for all near-Earth asteroids we first fulfill the initial check whether this asteroid possibly can come close to the Earth.
-We select 17 VAs along LOV (on 5-$sigma$ interval equidistantly), integrate their orbits into the future and compute minimal orbit intersection distance (MOID) between their orbits and the Earth's orbit every 15 days.
-If the minimal MOID among all of them is greater than a certain threshold (0.002~au), we don't run the computation of the impact probability at all.
+We select {100} VAs along LOV (on 5-$\sigma$ interval equidistantly), integrate their orbits into the future and compute minimal orbit intersection distance (MOID) between their orbits and the Earth's orbit every {100} days.
+If the minimal MOID among all of them is greater than a certain threshold ({0.02}~au), we don't run the computation of the impact probability at all. {Fig.~\ref{fig:minimal_MOID} presents this minimal MOID value for all the asteroids, which are in the impact risk table on CNEOS web-site (on September 9, 2025), as well as the minimal MOID for all NEOs.
+As one can see our threshold 0.02~au \Dima{includes all currently known NEAs with non-zero impact probability.
+At} the same time it allows us to limit the number of launches of the monitoring system to approximately 15,000 instead of 40,000.
+This initial check requires \Dima{less than} one minute of computations \Dima{for one asteroid} on one thread of a processor like Intel(R) Xeon(R) Gold 6230 2.10GHz.}